rogeryeosgit/rn-project/README.md

 # rn-project
-Trying out some React Native
+First React Native Project

 Worked on this together with a number of other members in the GeeksHacking community.
 An app we used for HackOMania 2018.

-Frameworks / Tools
+Frameworks / Tools / Packages used for this Project
+- React-Native
+- Native-Base
-- React Native
+- Expo
-- Native Base
+- React-Native-Xml2js